magic/cli/README.md

 there are some quirks that need some careful consideration when designing a cli api depending on your requirements, these caveats should seldomly apply.

-1.
 ##### last argument
-  * if your last argument does not have a corresponding flag, it will still be assigned to the last flag prior to it.
+if your last argument does not have a corresponding flag, it will still be assigned to the last flag prior to it.

-2.
+##### command name overload
-  * if one of your options gets an argument that is equal to a command, this command will be executed
+if one of your options gets an argument that is equal to a command, this command will be executed

-3.
+##### flag name overload
-  * cli arguments that start with a - will always be treated as flags, not values.
+cli arguments that start with a - will always be treated as flags, not values.

-those issues might get addressed in the future.
+*those issues might get addressed in the future.*

 ### <a name="usage"></a>Usage
 full api:

-first we have to define the cli.mjs file in a commonjs file:
+first we have to define the cli.js file (in a commonjs file!):
 ```javascript
 // ./bin.js
 #!/usr/bin/env node